 High School Students are welcome to volunteer at the Fremont Main Library.
 Teens may shelve books, help children with homework, help customers with library computers and other technologies.

 There are three major periods of recruitment: the end of May, the end of August, and the end of December.

 If you miss a recruitment period, please email Beth Buchanan at firstname.lastname@example.org, with your name and the number of hours you wish to volunteer.
 You will receive an email with any current openings and instructions.

 This summer we are accepting 6th to 12th grade volunteers for the Summer Reading Program.
 Complete the application and turn it in at the Information Desk by June 1st.

 Other volunteer opportunities for students entering grades 10 through 12 are described below.
 Applications are accepted through June 7:

 We use teen volunteers year round and they help primarily with basic shelving of books and audio visual materials.
 In addition, some volunteers may be asked to help with library programs and other special projects.
 To apply, please ask for a volunteer application, which you can get at the circulation desk, or print out a copy below.
 Questions?
 Please contact the Teen Services Representative, Nathan Silva at email@example.com or Chris Selig at firstname.lastname@example.org

 Interested in volunteering for Irvington Library over the summer?
-If you are entering 6th grade or higher, apply to join our Summer Squad!
+If you are entering 6th grade or higher, apply to be a Summer Reading Volunteer!
 Find the application below, or check in at our library during open hours.
-Orientation is mandatory; please attend on Wednesday June 13 at 3:30 p.m.
+Orientation is mandatory; please attend on Wednesday June 5 from 3-4 p.m.